manateelazycat/holo-layer/README.md

 Need install [sort-tab](https://github.com/manateelazycat/sort-tab) first, then enable option `holo-layer-sort-tab-ui`

-In order to display the icons correctly on the label, you need to install the icon theme `WhiteSur`

 All icons are placed under the subdirectory `icon_cache`.
 You're welcome to contribute icons that you think look good.
 Icons can be found from websites such as https://devicon.dev or https://icons8.com/icons/set/programming-language.

 To modify the color of the svg icon, just add the `style="fill: hex-color"` attribute under path.